pecknigel/learning-resources/index.md

 • [Issues](https://github.com/pecknigel/framework-engineering-collaborative-learning/issues)
 • [Commits](https://github.com/pecknigel/framework-engineering-collaborative-learning/commits/main/)

 Early days with this one.
 More coming through December/January 2024.
+A great time to get involved in firing up this long term program.